Baby, mum die after she has epileptic seizure and falls on him - NZ Herald

 A post mortem found that Darragh died from acute respiratory failure as a result of compression asphyxia and multi-organ failure.

-Marie had sustained an upper cervical cord injury after a fall, which had occurred after the epileptic seizure.
+Marie Downey had suffered an upper cervical cord injury after a fall, which had occurred after the epileptic seizure.

 Husband Kieran Downey told local site CorkBeo that he has "no faith in the system and very little confidence that seismic changes will occur to prevent other families from experiencing such traumatic loss".